-4- Application of the basic principles to a broad-crested weir

-Considering a broad-crested weir, draw a sketch of the weir in a rectangular horizontal channel.

-(4.1) What is the main purpose of a broad-crest weir?
+4- Application of the continuity, momentum and Bernoulli principles to a broad-crested weir Considering a broad-crested weir, draw a sketch of the weir in a rectangular horizontal channel.(4.1) What is the main purpose of a broad-crest weir?

 A broad-crested weir is installed in a horizontal and smooth channel of rectangular cross-section.
 The channel width is 10 m.
 The bottom of the weir is 1.5 m above the channel bed.
-The water discharge is $11 \text{ m}^3/\text{s}$ and the upstream water depth is 2.235 m.
+The water discharge is 11 m^3 /s and the upstream water depth is 2.235 m.

-- (4.2) Compute the depth of flow downstream of the weir in absence of downstream control, assuming that critical flow conditions take place at the weir crest. - (4.3) Calculated the horizontal, sliding force acting on the weir.
+(4.2) Compute the depth of flow downstream of the weir in absence of downstream control, assuming that critical flow conditions take place at the weir crest.

+(4.3) Calculated the horizontal, sliding force acting on the weir.
 Give the direction of the force exerted by the flow onto the sill.